 Dental Crown Silver Spring, MD

-Dental crowns are a common dental procedure that restores teeth to their original state.
+Dental crowns are a common procedure restoring teeth to their original state.
 It can correct a misshapen tooth, repair damage, protect against tooth decay, and more.
 Your dentist prepares your tooth and places a dental crown to help support the look and function of your mouth.

 A fixed prosthetic restoration is most popular for protecting a tooth after a root canal treatment.
 Dr. David Rever is a cosmetic dentist with the training and experience you need to restore your smile with a dental crown.
 Our dental office also provides additional restorative dentistry services to new and existing patients in Silver Spring, Maryland.